rndm-com/rndm-render-plugin-compare-versions/readme.md

 This plugin provides version comparison functionality for the [RNDM Render package](https://github.com/rndm-com/rndm-render).

+It is a RNDM Wrapper around the commonly used library [Compare Versions](https://github.com/omichelsen/compare-versions#readme).

 ## Installation

 If you have not already done so, then please ensure you have installed the [RNDM Render](https://github.com/rndm-com/rndm-render) and [RNDM Plugin: Core](https://github.com/rndm-com/rndm-render-plugin-core) package.